deltachives/2025-002-credit-store-demo-rs/docs/guide.md

 We can use `coins toggle id` and `coins toggle desc` to toggle events by id or by a pattern in their description.

-This allows us to deactivate them so that they do not count towards the accumulative.
+This allows us to deactivate them so that they do not count towards the total.
 The results can be viewed with `coins show partial wallet` and `coins show partial records`.

 # Resets